 Use this feedback to inspire smarter habits among staff, identifying key objectives for security awareness training to engage in at a later point.
 Who knows, maybe you will uncover security gaps left behind by a past managed IT provider.
 Raise the level of cyber awareness throughout your organization, sharing the latest encounters internally with your staff.
 Chances are these criminals are working more than one of you at work, and this can help employees understand the impact of poor online habits and motivate them to practice better behaviors.

 Continuous Training: Set up your phishing and training program

-Once?your users are engaged and understand the value, the next step is setting up a training program for new employees.
-There is no one-size-fits-all program, but we recommend running at least one training courses per year.
-Depending on the needs of each organization, presentations can be tailored to highlight industry-specific?security.
+Once your users are engaged and understand the value, the next step is setting up a training program for new employees.
+There is no one-size-fits-all program, but we recommend running at least one training course per year.
+Depending on the needs of each organization, presentations can be tailored to highlight industry-specific security.

 As the business scales, you will want to scale the frequency and adjust intervals throughout the year.
 Our Security Awareness Training includes real-world phishing scenarios that have been defanged from the wild.

 When you start seeing the impact that proven security awareness training has on your employees, you’ll wonder how your business ever managed without it.
 Contact us to schedule your no-cost, no-obligation security awareness training for your organization.